frederic-perez/AmE-dictionary/data/dictionary.md

 __pied__
 __pied-à-terre__ :two::hammer: (pieds-à-terre) _Use as pied-à-terre is allowed._
 __pietist__
+__pig emoji__ _n_ Since there is no piggy bank emoji, the pig has become a representation of it and money as well.
 __pig in a poke__ _n_ _idiom_ Something purchased, accepted, or acquired without a preliminary examination.
 __pig iron__ _n_ :four::hammer: _Pigs of iron._ _Edgerton is a pig-iron and power station historian._
 __pigboat__ _n_